Register Your Company in Vietnam

 Investment Registration Certificate (IRC)

-Up to 3 weeksSubmission of your investment registration dossier to the Department of Planning and Investment (DPI).
+Up to 3 weeksSubmission of your investment registration dossier to the Department of Finance (formerly Department of Finance (formerly DPI)).
 We handle all communications and respond to clarification requests on your behalf.
 The IRC confirms your approved investment project, capital, and business activities.

 Enterprise Registration Certificate (ERC)